John Solomon (political commentator): The Hill (2017–2019)

 Upon leaving Circa, Solomon became executive vice president of digital video and an opinion columnist for The Hill.
 Until May 2018, he worked on news and investigative pieces for The Hill.
 According to The New York Times, Solomon tended to push narratives about alleged misdeeds by Trump's political enemies.

 In October 2017, Solomon published an article in The Hill about the Uranium One controversy, where he insinuated that Russia had made payments to the Clinton Foundation at the time when the Obama administration approved the sale of Uranium One to Rosatom.
 Solomon's story also focused on the alleged failures of the Department of Justice to investigate and report on the controversy, suggesting a cover-up.
 Clinton was only one of the nine members constituting the Committee on Foreign Investments which approved the deal.
 Other members of the committee include the secretaries of the treasury, defense, homeland security, commerce and energy; the attorney general; and representatives from two White House offices (the United States Trade Representative and the Office of Science and Technology Policy).
 Solomon pinned responsibility for the decision solely on Secretary Clinton.
 Subsequent to Solomon's reporting, the story "took off like wildfire in the right-wing media ecosystem," according to a 2018 study by scholars at the Berkman Klein Center for Internet & Society, Harvard University.
 No evidence of any quid pro quo or other wrongdoing has surfaced.

 In January 2018, newsroom staffers at The Hill criticized Solomon's reporting as having a conservative bias and missing important context, and asserted that this undermined The Hill's reputation.
-They also expressed concerns over Solomon's close relationship with conservative Fox News personality Sean Hannity, on whose TV show Hannity he appeared on more than a dozen times over a span of three months.
+They also expressed concerns over Solomon's close relationship with conservative Fox News personality Sean Hannity, whose TV show Hannity he appeared on more than a dozen times over a span of three months.
 In May 2018, the editor-in-chief of The Hill announced that Solomon would become an "opinion contributor" at The Hill while remaining executive vice president of digital video.
 He frequently appeared on Fox News, which continued to describe him as an investigative reporter, even after he became an opinion contributor.